fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/export-pdf-files-in-print-format.md

 heading: Export PDF files in print format
 ---

-FusionExport allows you to export your exported PDF files in print-friendly format.
+So far we have seen how to export dashboards as PNG.
+Let's take a scenario, wherein the requirement is to export the chart in A4 format for a better print output.
+To do this, you have to go through a lot of changes like adjusting the pixel, create a template, improve the quality, etc. FusionExport allows you to export your PDF files in print-friendly format using the `templateFormat` attribute.

 Before you start with the code implementations, check out the following video which contains the step by step process to set the print friendly format for your exported PDF file.